Sreevedh/jenkins-docker-cicd-pipeline/README.md

 # jenkins-docker-cicd-pipeline
 # STEP 1 :
-- Up four vm - docker, Jenkins, jenkins_slave, docker_repo
+- Up four vm - docker, Jenkins, jenkins_slave, docker_repo ( i used vagrant to up the vm's)
 - install jenkins, docker in jenkins and jenkins_slave
 - install git in jenkins and jenkins slave
 - install docker in docker and docker repo